anthonySemaan01/IEA/README.md

 this will start the API at port 8000.
 For easier visualization, surf to http://localhost:8000/docs This will give a simple representation of the available endpoints.

-### Endpoints

-**Health**: Check if the API is working correctly

-**image_preprocessing**: Post request which takes an image and preprocess it based on some predefined parameters the output series of images are in the ./datasets directory

-**preprocessing_training_dataset**: Get request which takes the root directory of your training dataset.
-The preprocessed dataset will be saved in the root directory

-**retrain**: Post request which takes an image and a label.
-The following pair will be added to different csv files accounting for the submitted label.
-In case of error, no come-back is possible.

-**preprocessing_inference**: Post request which takes an image and outputs the classification result.
-The preprocessing of the image is done in the background.

 ## Acknowledgments